forresty/rdkit/README.md

 RDKit is a simple toolkit to write Redis-like, single-threaded multiplexing-IO server.

-The server speaks in [Redis RESP protocol](http://redis.io/topics/protocol), so you can reuse many Redis-compatible clients and tools such as:
+The server speaks [Redis RESP protocol](http://redis.io/topics/protocol), so you can reuse many Redis-compatible clients and tools such as:

 - `redis-cli`
 - `redis-benchmark`